Insight Getaway for Women

 This Insight Getaway will be a chance to experience an extended period of meditation that is so vital to our practice.
 There will be periods of sitting and walking meditation, with instructions and daily dharma talks held in a safe container of loving kindness.
 Retreats offer the opportunity to move deeply into our experience and know the poignancy of the human condition and the capacity of the heart.
 This form of practice supports our deepest intention to be free.
 Join us for what promises to be a wonderful experience.
 This retreat will be held in noble silence.

 Mary Stancavage has practiced meditation, yoga, and cultivated a spiritual practice for over 30 years.
 She began studying with Noah Levine in 2005, and in 2009 completed his first teacher training program.
 She currently serves as Program Director of Against the Stream Buddhist Meditation Society.
 In January 2016 she became Executive Director of the Mind Body Awareness Project.
 She has taught meditation at recovery centers in Los Angeles, has co-facilitated Year-to-Live groups since 2008, and has a weekly class at ATS.
 She completed the Buddhist Chaplaincy Program at the Sati Center and served as volunteer chaplain at Hollywood Presbyterian Medical Center.
-Mary sits on the board of the Buddhist Insight Network.
+Mary sits on the board of the Buddhist Insight Network and CLUE (Clergy and Laity United for Economic Justice).
 In addition, Mary has a Masters from UCLA, and worked as an archaeologist in the Middle East.